juhp/dnf-repo/README.md

 You can also use glob patterns to match one or more repo names: see the [supported Glob syntax](https://hackage.haskell.org/package/Glob/docs/System-FilePath-Glob.html#v:compile).

+Without a glob (eg '*') a shortest common repo match will be sought, otherwise all matching repos will be considered.

 Note that initial `^` and final `$` also work together with glob patterns, even though they are not part of the Glob library.